Volunteering Opportunities in Calderdale

 For more details call 01422 392767 or email stayingwellproject@calderdale.gov.uk

 Age UK Calderdale and Kirklees regularly recruit volunteers to help with a variety of roles.
-Examples include befriending older people (either by telephone or face-to-face – subject to Covid restrictions), digital buddies who help older people to use IT, assistants in Age UK’s charity shops and also help with fundraising and campaigning.
+Examples include befriending older people (either by telephone or face-to-face, digital buddies who help older people to use IT, assistants in Age UK’s charity shops and also help with fundraising and campaigning.
 They have a daycare centre in Halifax and a retail shop in Woolshops.

 Green volunteering